Code of Conduct

 Members shall maintain self-control and excellence in sporting conduct at all times prior, during and after any practice or games.
 This includes club social events

-Members are expected to respect and adhere to instructions from the Club coach, or a representative from the committee, in regard to matters of safety at training and games
+Members are expected to respect and adhere to instructions from the Club coach, or a representative from the committee, in regard to matters of safety at training, games and events

-Members participating at any games under Bushrangers Basketball Club name / Uniform / Logo shall abide by the Code of Conduct.
+Members participating at any games under BSA Club name / Uniform / Logo shall abide by the Code of Conduct.
 This includes club social events

-Bushrangers Basketball players are not to be excessively drunk at club events where they jeopardise their personal safety and the ongoing relationship with our club sponsor.
-Bushrangers players do not play games whilst under the influence of drugs or alcohol.
+BSA participants are not to be excessively drunk at club events where they jeopardise their personal safety and the ongoing relationship with our club sponsor.
+BSA participants do not play games whilst under the influence of drugs or alcohol.

 Sexual harassment is against the law under the Equal Opportunity Act 2010.
-As per the Victorian Equal Opportunity and Human Rights Commission’s sexual harassment is unwelcome sexual behaviour, which could be expected to make a person feel offended, humiliated or intimidated.
+As per the Human Rights Commission’s definition; sexual harassment is unwelcome sexual behaviour, which could be expected to make a person feel offended, humiliated or intimidated.
 Sexual harassment can be physical, verbal or written.

 It can include: